 Students who wish to take dual enrollment classes at SPC must provide their SPC ID number to their high school counselor and complete placement testing (PERT, SAT, or ACT) prior to obtaining permission to take these courses.

-- To be eligible to take an academic dual enrollment course a student must have a minimum unweighted cumulative GPA of 3.0.
+- To be eligible to take an academic dual enrollment course a student must have at least 7 credits in core classes (math, science, English, social studies) and a minimum unweighted cumulative GPA of 3.0.

-- To be eligible to take a career dual enrollment course, a student must have a minimum unweighted cumulative GPA of 2.0.
+- To be eligible to take a career dual enrollment course, a student must have at least 7 credits in core classes (math, science, English, social studies) and a minimum unweighted cumulative GPA of 2.0.

-St. Petersburg College offers college classes to qualified Pinellas County Schools high school students.
-These courses give students credits toward a high school diploma and a college degree.
+St. Petersburg College offers college classes to qualified enrolled full-time in Pinellas County high schools.
+These courses give students credits towards a high school diploma and a college degree.
 Courses are available on SPC campuses with limited options also available at each local high school campus.